zlatko-michailov/abc/README.md

 # abc
-Header-only library of essential utilities for C++ development.
+Header-only library of essential utilities for C++ development that doesn't use dynamic/heap memory.

 [Summary](#Summary)